Skip navigation

 Why is this medication prescribed?

-Daridorexant is used to treat insomnia (difficulty falling asleep or staying asleep).
+Daridorexant is used to treat people who have trouble falling asleep or staying asleep (insomnia).
 Daridorexant is in a class of medications called orexin receptor antagonists.
 It works by blocking the action of a certain natural substance in the brain that causes wakefulness.

 How should this medicine be used?

 Daridorexant comes as a tablet to take by mouth.
-It is usually taken once a day, if needed, no earlier than 30 minutes before bedtime.
-Daridorexant may be taken with or without food but will begin to work faster if taken on an empty stomach.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take daridorexant exactly as directed.
+Take it once a day, if needed.
+Take 30 minutes before bedtime.
+You can take with or without food but it may work faster on an empty stomach.
+Follow the directions on your prescription label.
+Ask your pharmacist to explain any part you do not understand.
+Take exactly as directed.
 Never take more than one dose of daridorexant per day even if you are still having trouble falling asleep or staying asleep.

-You will probably become very sleepy soon after you take daridorexant and will remain sleepy for some time after you take the medication.
+You could become very sleepy soon after you take daridorexant and remain sleepy for some time.
 Plan to go to bed right after you take the medication and to stay in bed for at least 7 hours.
-Do not take daridorexant if you will be unable to remain asleep for the required number of hours after taking the medication.
-If you get up too soon after taking daridorexant, you may experience drowsiness and difficulty driving or performing tasks that require alertness.
+Do not take if you will be unable to remain asleep for the 7 hours after taking the medication.
+If you get up too soon after taking daridorexant, you may be too drowsy to drive or perform tasks that require alertness.

-Your sleep problems should improve within 7 to 10 days after you start taking daridorexant.
+Your sleep problems should get better within 7 to 10 days after you start taking daridorexant.
 Call your doctor if your sleep problems do not improve during this time or if they get worse at any time during your treatment.

 Daridorexant may be habit forming.
 Do not take a larger dose, take it more often, or take it for a longer period of time than prescribed by your doctor.

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with daridorexant and each time you refill your prescription.
+You will be given the Medication Guide when you begin treatment with daridorexant and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website (https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.
+You can also visit https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.

 Other uses for this medicine